All Episodes

 But the big island, the mountains were covered in snow, and immediately the left started blaming global warming.

-Mind you, when there's a cold front that comes to the south, as there is every year at this time of year because it's something called winter.
+Mind you, when there's a cold front that comes through the south, as there is every year at this time of year, because it's something called winter, and I point out on Twitter or on radio or anyone else does that we're at record low temperatures, it's just a one-time event.

-You can't ridicule it and say global warming doesn't exist.
+You can't ridicule it and think global warming doesn't exist.

 But the moment there's a snowflake on the top of a peak in Hawaii, by God, it is global warming.